Lemon Chicken Orzo Soup (For Crockpot or Instant Pot!)

 - Optional: Shredded Parmesan cheese, for garnish

 Like we mentioned, you can make this either in the slow cooker or in the Instant Pot.
-Check out how EASY it is in this 1 minute video…
+Check out how EASY it is in this 1-minute video…

-Step 1: Saute the Veggies
+Sauté the Veggies

-Heat oil in a large skillet over medium-high heat.
-Saute the onion and carrots until softened, about 4-5 minutes.
 Season lightly with salt and pepper while they cook.
 Stir in the garlic, bay leaves, and Italian seasoning during the last 30-60 seconds.

-Step 2: Cook the Chicken in the Slow Cooker
+Cook the Chicken in the Slow Cooker

-Turn the heat setting to high.
 Stir in the orzo, cover quickly, and cook for another 20-30 minutes, just until al dente.
 (Do not overcook.)

 Meanwhile, shred or chop the chicken into bite-sized pieces.

 When orzo is done, remove the bay leaves and stir in the chicken, spinach, and fresh lemon juice (squeeze over a strainer or your hand to avoid getting seeds in soup).
-Taste and season with more salt and pepper, as needed.
-Serve immediately and top with (optional) shredded Parmesan, if desired.

 Here’s how to make it in the pressure cooker step-by-step…

-Step 1: Saute the Veggies
+Step 1: Sauté the Veggies

-Turn on Saute function and heat the oil.
-Saute the onion and carrots until softened, about 4-5 minutes.
+Turn on Sauté function and heat the oil.
+Sauté the onion and carrots until softened, about 4-5 minutes.
 Season lightly with salt and pepper while they cook.
 Stir in the garlic, bay leaves, and Italian seasoning during the last 30- 60 seconds.

 Step 2: Cook the Chicken